rodblg/Challenge-API/README.md

 1. Download the json file into your local machine.
 2. Import it into your workspace.
 3. To use the collection you have to create a postman environment and define the variable URL as your localhost `http://127.0.0.1:8000`in case it is not defined.

+## CSV file
+When a new user is submitted to the database a csv file is generated.
+It is named using the user's email and the date of creation.
+After each transaction the file is modified with the respective movements of the account.